Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh on this day.

 - They claim to wage this war for the legitimate rights of tribal and other people living in the forest belts of the country.

-You can read more on Internal Security for UPSC exam from the link below:
+You can read more on Internal Security for the UPSC exam from the links below:

 See previous ‘This Day in History’ here.